Indian PM Narendra Modi on course for decisive electoral victory

 Breaking News Emails

-LONDON — Prime Minister Narendra Modi looked set to beat expectations and secure a decisive electoral victory Thursday morning, setting up his Hindu nationalist party to govern India for another five years.
+LONDON — Prime Minister Narendra Modi pledged to work "even harder" for the Indian people Thursday as he looked set to secure a decisive electoral victory, setting up his Hindu nationalist party to govern India for another five years.

-The Bharatiya Janata Party (BJP) — which critics say has aggravated religious tensions in India — was on course to win around 300 of the 542 available, according to the Election Commission of India.
+The Bharatiya Janata Party (BJP) — which critics say has aggravated religious tensions in India — was on course to win more than 300 of the 542 seats available, according to the Election Commission of India.

 That would be more than the 282 it won in the last general election in 2014 and more than the 272 seats needed for a majority in India’s Parliament.